 It may help surgeons be more accurate.

-Many of these minimally invasive procedures utilize an HD camera that’s inserted into the incision in the patient’s back.
-These cameras provide the spine surgeon with a magnified view of the structure of the spine in HD detail.
+Many of these least invasive spine surgeries utilize an HD camera that’s inserted into the incision in the patient’s back.
+This camera provides the spine surgeon with a magnified view of the structure of the spine in HD detail.
 That can help them pinpoint damaged areas that they might not be able to see with their naked eye, which is what they’d use to examine the spine in a traditional open surgery.
 This level of visual detail provided for the surgeon can help them be much more accurate in both their diagnosis and their corrective measures.
 That means patients may be more likely to experience relief and not suffer from Failed Back Surgery Syndrome.

-Are Minimally and Least Invasive Procedures Right for Every Case?
+Are Minimally and Least Invasive Surgeries Right for Every Case?

 While these procedures work for the vast majority of back pain cases, they aren’t going to be the right choice for everyone.
 Some conditions, patients, and symptoms may require a traditional open surgery approach.
 It’s important that you work with a spine surgeon who understands both and can accurately diagnose the cause of your pain.
 Once they have an accurate diagnosis, they can work with you to develop a care and treatment plan using the methods they believe to be in your best interests.